They Might Be Giants: Podcasting, independent releases, and children's music (2004–2015)

-In 2004, the band created one of the first artist-owned online music stores, at which customers could purchase and download MP3 copies of their music, both new releases and many previously released albums.
-By creating their own store, the band could keep money that would otherwise go to record companies.
-With the redesign of the band's website in 2010, the store was reincarnated.

-Also, in 2004, the band released its first new "adult" rock work since the release of No!, the EP Indestructible Object.
+In 2004, the band released its first new "adult" rock work since the release of No!, the EP Indestructible Object.
 This was followed by a new album, The Spine, and an associated EP, The Spine Surfs Alone.
 It was at this time that Dan Hickey was replaced by Marty Beller, who had previously collaborated with TMBG.
 For the album's first single, "Experimental Film", TMBG teamed up with Homestar Runner creators Matt and Mike Chapman to create an animated music video.
 The band's collaboration with the Brothers Chaps also included several Puppet Jam segments with puppet Homestar and the music for a Strong Bad email titled "Different Town".
-In 2006 they recorded a track for the 200th Strong Bad e-mail, where Linnell provided the voice of The Poopsmith.
+In 2008 they recorded a track for the 200th Strong Bad e-mail, where Linnell provided the voice of The Poopsmith.

 TMBG also contributed a track to the 2004 Future Soundtrack for America compilation, a project compiled by John Flansburgh with the help of Spike Jonze and Barsuk Records.
 The band contributed "Tippecanoe and Tyler Too", a political campaign song from the presidential election of 1840.
 The compilation was released by Barsuk and featured indie, alternative, and high-profile acts such as Death Cab for Cutie, The Flaming Lips, and Bright Eyes.
 All proceeds went to progressive organizations such as Music for America and MoveOn.org.

 Flansburgh and Linnell made a guest appearance in "Camp", the January 11, 2004, episode of the animated sitcom Home Movies.
 They voice both a pair of camp counselors and members of a strange hooded male bonding cult.
 On May 10, 2004, they made a guest appearance on the final episode of Blue's Clues called "Bluestock" alongside Toni Braxton, Macy Gray, and India.Arie.
 They Might Be Giants were in a letter for Joe and Blue.

 Following the Spine on the Hiway Tour of 2004, the band announced that they would take an extended hiatus from touring to focus on other projects, such as a musical produced by Flansburgh and written by his wife, Robin "Goldie" Goldwasser, titled People Are Wrong!.